 Doge is a memecoin.
 The branding of the cryptocurrency is based around a viral internet meme of a Shiba Inu dog, nicknamed “Doge”, who speaks in broken English and expresses various emotions.
 Doge runs on the Ethereum blockchain.

-Dogecoin has a loyal and enthusiastic of fans, who use it for tipping, donating, and trading online.
+Dogecoin has a loyal and enthusiastic community of fans, who use it for tipping, donating, and trading online.

 What is a memecoin?